-Candidates should hold a PhD or equivalent in statistics, mathematics or a closely related subject.
-The ideal candidate for this position will have a strong track record of research excellence and will be able to lecture a range of courses in mathematics at undergraduate and masters' level.

-The successful candidate will have the ability, or potential, to secure research funding to support their research vision and build a network of collaborators.
+Candidates should hold a PhD or equivalent in mathematics or a closely related subject.
+The ideal candidate for this position will have a strong track record of research excellence and will be able to lecture a range of courses in pure mathematics at undergraduate and masters-level.
+They will have the ability, or potential, to secure research funding to support their research vision and build a network of collaborators.
 This will require you to act independently in initiating, planning and managing a research project/programme.
+The post-holder will be part of a worldleading department with strong interdisciplinary connections within Cambridge, the UK and internationally.